notnullgames/null0/README.md

 </script>
 ```

+2nd param is `canvas`, if you want to force it to use your existing canvas.

 ## building

 In order to build carts, you will need the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk/releases) installed.
 You can set `WASI_SDK_PREFIX` to the location, if it's not `/opt/wasi-sdk`